 In the Fall of 2006 All-Ireland Champion flute and whistle player Turlach Boylan established The Kansas City School of Irish Music (KCSIM) at what was then called The Kansas City Irish Museum and Cultural Center, and located in Union Station (30 West Pershing Road, KCMO) — the KC Irish Center is now at Drexel Hall (corner of Baltimore and Linwood).
 The first classes were on tin whistle.
 At the start of 2007 Dave Agee began teaching fiddle at the school.
-Turlach applied and won a grant from the KC Irish Fest in 2008, and greatly expanded the collection of Irish Traditional Music (ITM), held at the center.
+Turlach applied and won a grant from the KC Irish Fest in 2008, and greatly expanded the collection of Irish Traditional Music (ITM) held at the center.
 Also in 2008 two more teachers joined the school: Douglas Goodhart (Fiddle, Bodhrán, and Tin Whistle), and Emily McIntyre (Harp and vocals).
 At that time all the classes at KCSIM were one-on-one.
 The school flourished for a time, but classes were no longer being held by mid-2009.

-In late 2012 Leslie Edward Jones — who is also better known in music circles as Eddie Edwards (thanks to his friend Eddie KC Delahunt) — began discussing teaching Irish music classes as the KC Irish Center (still then in Union Station).
+In late 2012 Leslie Edward Jones — who is also better known in music circles as Eddie Edwards (thanks to his friend Eddie KC Delahunt) — began discussing teaching Irish music classes as the KC Irish Center (then still in Union Station).
 In January 2013 Eddie Edwards and his friend David Agee began teaching group classes.
 By the second group class in late March, KC new-comer Molly McLaughlin (whistle, flute, and bodhran) agreed to join us as an instructor, contributing her substantial musical ability and knowledge.
 Though open to players of all levels, our classes were eventually divided into beginner classes and intermediate/advanced level.

 We added a bodhrán class in November 2013; and at the start of 2014 we officially became part of Turlach Boylan’s Kansas City School of Irish Music.
 These Tuesday evening group classes continued into the Spring of 2015.
 In addition to the group classes, individual lessons on flute, tin-whistle, banjo, mandolin, guitar, and bodhrán were also available.